Measurement Errors in Semiparametric Generalized Regression Models

+since the contribution to minus twice the log-likelihood due to $\vect u$ is (3).
+Here $\phi$ is a scale parameter.
+For example, it represents the error variance for the Gaussian family, equals $1$ for binomial and Poisson families, and it allows for overdispersion in quasifamilies.
+To simplify notation, subsume $\vect v_i$ in (1) into $\vect x_i := \vect x(x_i)$ and $\vect\gamma$ into $\vect \beta$.
+Define $\vect z_i = z(x_i)$.
+Then our model is

-for $i=1, \hdots ,n$, where the distribution of $y|x,u$ corresponds to an exponential family, $\mu(.)$ is a monotonic and differentiable function, $V(.)$ is a non-negative differentiable function, $\vect \beta$ is a vector of regression parameters, $\vect {u}$ is a vector of unobservable random effects, $\phi$ is a scale parameter, $\theta$ is a variance parameter, $\lambda$ is a smoothing (pentalty) parameter, and $\vect S$ is a semi-positive definite matrix known by the penalty matrix.
+for $i=1, \hdots ,n$, where the distribution of $y|\vect x,\vect z, \vect u$ corresponds to an exponential family or a quasi-likelihood, $\mu(\cdot)$ is the mean function in (1), $V(\cdot)$ is a non-negative differentiable function, $\vect \beta$ is a vector of fixed-effect regression parameters, $\vect {u}$ is a vector of unobservable random effects, and $\theta$ is a variance parameter.
 The relationship between $\mu$ and $V$ is dictated by the assumed distribution.
-For Poisson, $\mu=V$.
-The parameters $\phi$ and $\theta$ allow to include quasilikelihood families and cases that aim to model more complex variance structures than the ones implied by regular members of the exponential family.
-The unpenalized and penalized parts of the basis functions are represented by $\vect x$ and $\vect z$, respectively.
-For instance, a linear truncated spline model implies that $\displaystyle \vect x_i^\top = [ 1 \quad x_i ] $ and $\displaystyle \vect z_i^\top = [(x_i - k_j)_+]^{j=1,\ldots k}$ where $\{k_1 \ldots k_k \} $ is a fixed set of knots.
-In this case, a GLM with one predictor $x$ corresponds to $\lambda \to \infty$ and $k+1$ predictors when $\lambda=0$.
+For Poisson models, $\mu=V$.
+The parameters $\phi$ and $\theta$ allow quasilikelihood families and cases that aim to model more complex variance structures than the ones implied by regular members of the exponential family.